froboy/yusaopeny_docs/content/en/docs/wiki/Deprecate-and-remove-components-from-Open-Y.md

 ---
-title: Deprecate and remove components from Open Y
+title: Deprecate and remove components from Y USA Open Y
 ---

-Occasionally old code is deprecated from the Open Y codebase.
+Occasionally old code is deprecated from the Y USA Open Y codebase.
 In order to minimize disruption to existing sites, we use the following process:

 1. **Decide** -  Before removing components from the distribution we gather feedback from the community to protect active projects from having components accidentally removed.
-This is accomplished via messaging in the Open Y Slack and discussion on Monthly calls.
+This is accomplished via messaging in the Y USA Open Y Slack and discussion on Monthly calls.
 1. **Deprecate** - Once a decision is made, we notify users that the feature will be removed soon.
-The deprecated component is moved from the `Open Y` package group to the `Open Y ( Deprecated )` package group.
+The deprecated component is moved from the `Y USA Open Y` package group to the `Y USA Open Y ( Deprecated )` package group.
 For example: [Deprecate Daxko Program Registration Paragraph](https://github.com/open-y-subprojects/openy_features/pull/15/files).
-Deprecation notices are posted in point and quarterly releases of Open Y.
+Deprecation notices are posted in point and quarterly releases of Y USA Open Y.
 1. **Uninstall** - Before removing code, components should be uninstalled via an update hook in the distribution and any hard dependencies should be removed.
 Uninstalls must occur _at least one point (fix) release_ after the deprecation notice.
 1. **Remove** - Complete removal of the component from the codebase or `composer.json` should happen _at least one quarterly (feature) release_ after the deprecation notice.